 Logo & Character Design for Lucid Robotics

-The abstract logo can appear to step forward with an outstretched helping hand, and large attentive eye looking upwards.
-The cheeky crescent moon in the negative space played on the team's idea to reference "lucid dreaming".
+The logo shape needed to almost look cute, and can appear to step forward with an outstretched helping hand.
+The crescent moon living in the negative space played on the team's idea to reference "lucid dreaming".

 I aimed for an innocent, genderless face to coax a bit of positivity and play.
 Appealing to both younger children and the elderly, the cute Lucid face needed to first be accepted as a friend, rather than purely service provider.
 Rough, sketchy, human-hand drawn lines were incredibly important to this principle.